-A growing trend in the United States these days are personal fitness health clubs.
+A growing trend in the United States these days is personal fitness health clubs.
 Gone are the days of “the gym.”
-These days, health clubs offer far more than simply work out equipment, or weights.
+These days, health clubs offer far more than simply work out equipment or weights.
 Personal trainers are available to most clients, and spas, indoor pools, and steam rooms are becoming the norm among health clubs.

 Most health clubs offer secondary services to their clients.
-It’s not uncommon to see a “smoothie bar” in some health clubs, or a “healthy café” in others.
-Clients have a workout, and then enjoy a protein packed smoothie on their way out the door.
+It’s not uncommon to see a “smoothie bar” in some health clubs or a “healthy café” in others.
+Clients have a workout, and then enjoy a protein-packed smoothie on their way out the door.
 Businessmen can have a healthy lunch at the café and then work in a lunchtime workout.
 Any health club that offers a pool is ranked highly by their consumers; water aerobics are popular among the pregnant set, as well as though who have joint dysplasia, amputees, and the elderly.
-Essentials like locker rooms, hot showers, steam rooms and saunas are also indicators of a health club versus standard gym.
+Essentials like locker rooms, hot showers, steam rooms, and saunas are also indicators of a health club versus the standard gym.
 Most consumers appreciate the extra amenities offered by their health clubs.